javascript-tutorial/en.javascript.info/1-js/01-getting-started/1-intro/article.md

 *JavaScript* was initially created to *"make web pages alive"*.

 The programs in this language are called *scripts*.
-They can be written right in a web page's HTML and executed automatically as the page loads.
+They can be written right in a web page's HTML and run automatically as the page loads.

 Scripts are provided and executed as plain text.
 They don't need special preparation or compilation to run.